EGega/digitalClock/readME.md

 ## A simple digital clock that displays according to the 12 hours system.
-### I have downlaoded a special digital looking font
+### I have downloaded a special digital looking font
 ### It is very easy to use an external font.
 After uploading the font using
 @font-face {